-Alfred Lord Tennyson (James Robinson Planché close friend) wrote a poem around 1829 which touched on many of JP’s Sleeping Beauty themes and included some ancient Greek myths.
+Alfred Lord Tennyson (James Robinson Planché close friend) wrote a poem around 1829 which touched on many of JP’s Sleeping Beauty themes, even including some ancient Greek myths.

-Finally of course we must not forget to mention Hans Christian Anderson whose charming tales like the Snow Queen, Thumblina and The little Match Girl all followed the classic fairytales lines of good verses evil.
+Finally of course, we must not forget to mention Hans Christian Anderson whose charming tales like the Snow Queen, Thumblina and The little Match Girl, which all followed the classic fairytales lines of good verses evil.

 Now you can see the problem: so many early productions for the stage with varying plots and various endings.
 No two stage productions of the tale were alike and many arguments followed and no copyright was forthcoming.